kirstymcnaught/OptiKeyWiki/Speech-only-mode.md

 2. Select the 'Visuals' tab at the top.

-3. Change the keyboard set to 'Speech Only' (#7 in the screenshot):
+3. Change the keyboard set to 'Speech Only':

   ![Change the keyboard set from the Management Console](http://juliussweetland.github.io/OptiKey/images/Management_Console_Visual_Numbered.png)